MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 There are currently five available process :

 publisher is used to launch the publisher, thus sending frames from both cameras.
-They will sent frames from the cameras to the subscribers
+They will sent frames from the cameras to the various subscribers.
+Frames are publish using classic ROS2 UInt8MultiArray.
+The frames are provided by gstreamer and are converted to msg by the node.

 result is used to launch a subscribers
 They will receive frames sent by the publishers and display them with OpenCV.